 Figure 2.
-Calculation of the partial derivatives. (a) Shows the response surface for a species.
-The black solid line represents the value of salinity at which the partial derivative with respect to temperature is calculated. (b) Shows the effect of temperature on the species’ growth rate when salinity is held constant at 20 ppt. (c) Displays the calculated partial derivative with respect to temperature, when salinity is held constant at 20 ppt. (d) Shows the response surface of the same species.
-The black solid line represents the value of temperature at which the partial derivative with respect to salinity is calculated. (e) Shows the effect of salinity on the species’ growth rate when temperature is held constant at 300 K. (f) Displays the calculated partial derivative with respect to salinity, when temperature is held constant at 300 K.
+Calculation of the partial derivatives. (a and d) The response surface for a species. (a) The black solid line represents the value of salinity at which the partial derivative with respect to temperature is calculated. (b) The effect of temperature on the species’ growth rate when salinity is held constant at 20 ppt. (c) The calculated partial derivative with respect to temperature, when salinity is held constant at 20 ppt. (d) The black solid line represents the value of temperature at which the partial derivative with respect to salinity is calculated. (e) The effect of salinity on the species’ growth rate when temperature is held constant at 300 K. (f) The calculated partial derivative with respect to salinity, when temperature is held constant at 300 K.

 Directional derivatives

-Directional derivatives are given by the dot product of the partial derivatives in the direction of the unit vector.
+Directional derivatives are given by summingthe partial derivatives when they are weighted by the direction.
 Intuitively, a directional derivative describes the rate of change of a function at a particular point in a defined direction (i.e. change in the growth rate of a species as multiple environmental variables change).
-Calculating a directional derivative, therefore, requires knowing the direction of the unit vector (i.e. the direction in which the directional derivative is been calculated).
+Calculating a directional derivative, therefore, requires knowing the direction, and this is encoded in a unit vector (i.e. the direction in which the directional derivative is been calculated).
 The direction in which the directional derivative is calculated can be arbitrary, but in an ecological context, the direction will be dictated, in most cases, by the trajectory of change in the environmental conditions over time.

 Translating this into our example, to calculate the slope (directional derivative) of a point on the response surface (a species’ response to changes in temperature and salinity), we need to know the location on the surface (environmental location) and the direction of change in the environment (how the environmental drivers change over time).
 The direction of change in the environment can be derived from time-series, where one could track how multiple environmental variables change over time, or from predictions about how the environment will change in the future.
-Yet, there may be several cases when the direction of environmental change is not known, but one may be nonetheless interested in calculating response diversity.
+Yet, there may be several cases when the direction of environmental change is unknown, but one may be nonetheless interested in calculating response diversity.
 We are now going to analyse these two cases separately.

 Known direction of environmental change

-If the direction of the environmental change is known, calculating the partial derivatives, and relative directional derivatives is straightforward: one only needs to calculate the partial derivatives with respect to each of the environmental variables and then calculate the directional derivative.
-In this case the direction of the unit vector is given by the displacement in the n dimensional space from one time point to the next one (Fig. 3).
-In Fig. 3, we can see that temperature increases as we move from time point T0 to time point T1, whereas salinity decreases in the same time interval.
+If the direction of the environmental change is known then calculatingdirectional derivatives is straightforward and proceeds exactly as described above.
+For example, in Fig. 3, we can see that temperature increases as we move from time 0 to time 1 (Fig. 3a), whereas salinity decreases in the same time interval (Fig. 3b).
 Plotting this trajectory of environmental change on a species’ response surface (Fig. 3c) will give us a visual representation of the direction in which the directional derivative is calculated when we follow the direction of the environmental change.
-As the environmental conditions change from T0 to T1 on the species’ response surface, the trajectory crosses an area of the surface where the species’ growth rate increases.
-Intuitively, this should result in a positive slope when the environment changes from T0 to T1.
-Calculating the directional derivative following the direction dictated by the change in environmental conditions from T0 to T1, indeed results in a positive value of the directional derivative (Fig. 3d).
+As the environmental conditions change from T0 to T1 on the species’ response surface, the trajectory traverses an area of the surface where the species’ growth rate increases.
+Intuitively, this should result in a positive slope when the environment changes from 0 to 1.
+Calculating the directional derivative indeed results in a positive value of the directional derivative (Fig. 3d).